Sites

 Balfour House (Chedoke Estate)

 Balfour House is Hamilton’s last great escarpment estate.
 Several prominent Hamiltonians have called it home since 1836, most recently the family of St. Clair Balfour.
 Owned by the Ontario Heritage Trust and managed by the City of Hamilton, the building and garden are spectacular.
-Exhibits related to the commitment to music of the Southam family will be on display.
+Come and explore how this architectural gem grew from a simple homestead into a grand estate.

 • Digital Doors Open